Thank you to Nicholas G. Hill of McGuireWoods for updating the below content with North Carolina information.

 You can buy up to $250,000 for the dwelling and $100,000 for your contents.

 Q 9.56 – Does the policy provide any coverage for additional living expense?

 No, the NFIP policy does not provide coverage for additional living expense.

 Q 9.57 – How is damaged residential property valued after a loss under an NFIP policy?

-If the property is a single-family home, your principal residence at the time of loss (meaning you live there at least 80% of the year), and it is insured to at least 80 percent of its value, the dwelling will be valued at replacement cost, which is the cost to replace the part of the building that is damaged.
+If the property is a single-family home, your principal residence at the time of loss (meaning you live there at least 80 percent of the year), and it is insured to at least 80 percent of its value (or to the maximum coverage available under the NFIP), the dwelling will be valued at replacement cost, which is the cost to replace the part of the building that is damaged, up to the policy limit.
 If the dwelling is rebuilt at a new location, the replacement cost won’t exceed what it would have cost to replace at the former location.

 Contents, appliances, carpets and carpet pads, and outdoor property are valued at actual cash value.
 Actual cash value is the cost to repair with new material of like kind and quality less depreciation.